akheron/typera/README.md

 ## Requirements

-Requires TypeScript 4.1 or newer.
+Requires TypeScript 4.1 or newer, and Node 12 or newer.

 ## Tools